 Load Calculation is Step 1 for an A/C Install

-Bigger is not always better, especially when it comes time for you to install new central air conditioning.
-Choose a system that is just the right size for your home and its particular characteristics by using a Manual J load calculation, which follows the guidelines of the ACCA (Air Conditioning Contractors of America Association), also known as the Indoor Environment & Energy Efficiency Association.
-This calculation will take into account both the architecture and the location of your house, as well as the optimal indoor temperature to keep you and your family comfortable during the summer months.
+Bigger is not always better, especially when it comes time to install new central air conditioning.
+Choose a system that is just the right size for your home by using a Manual J load calculation, which follows the guidelines of the ACCA (Air Conditioning Contractors of America Association).
+This calculation takes into account both the architecture and the location of your house, as well as the optimal indoor temperature to keep you and your family comfortable during the summer months.
+Find out how.

-How to Accurately Calculate the Appropriate Central A/C System for Your Home?
+Calculate the Right A/C Size for Your Home

 Which Factors Play a Part in Load Calculation?

 Every home is different.
 For this reason, A/C load calculation does not take into consideration only your property's total square footage.
 Other important factors include:

 - Your local climate and geographic latitude